 Many homeowners in Ontario ask the same question: Can you sue after buying a house with hidden defects?
 The answer is yes in certain situations.
 However, the success of your claim depends on the type of defect, what the seller knew, and what was disclosed before closing.

-Understanding your rights under Ontario real estate law is crucial if you find yourself dealing with costly surprises.
+Understanding your rights under Ontario real estate law is crucial if you encounter costly surprises.

 In Ontario, defects in a property are generally divided into two categories: